Window Terminology Guide for Homeowners

 Footbolt A locking rod device installed vertically in the stile or astragal of a door or screen which when activated secures the panel or screen in a stationary position.

-Frame The stationary portion of a window that encloses either the glass (direct glaze) or the sash (operating or stationary) and consists of the head jamb (top), sill (bottom), sub-sill, side jambs, jamb extension, brick mould or flat casing, and blindstop.
+Frame The stationary portion of a window that encloses either the glass (direct glaze) or the sash (operating or stationary).
+A frame consists of the head jamb (top), sill (bottom), sub-sill, side jambs, jamb extension, brick mould or flat casing, and blindstop.

 Frame Expander A flat aluminum extrusion used in conjunction with the 90 degree frame expander to provide a flat casing appearance for clad units.

-French Casemaster A Casemaster styled unit with two sash in one frame providing a sense of openness unrestricted by a vertical mullion or stiles when both sash are open.
+French Casement A casement-styled unit with two sash in one frame providing a sense of openness unrestricted by a vertical mullion or stiles when both sash are open.

-French Door Marvin French Doors are available in either inswinging or outswinging rectangular or arch top style choices.
+French Door Doors available in either inswinging or outswinging rectangular or arch top style choices, typically featuring divided lite patterns and wide stiles for a traditional appearance.

-Friction Limiter A device used on a Magnum Tilt-Turn to provide friction to the sash when in the swing position.
+Friction Limiter A device used on Tilt-Turn windows to provide friction to the sash when in the swing position.

 Glass Size (GS) The measurement of the actual glass, not the visible glass.

 Glazing Bead Strips of profiled wood or vinyl used to hold the glass in position in the sash.
-Wood glazing bead is attached to the rails and stiles of the sash using staples, small nails or vinyl barbs.
+Wood glazing bead is attached to the rails and stiles of the sash using staples, small nails, or vinyl barbs.
 A vinyl bead is held in place by extruded barbs positioned in the kerf.
-Aluminum caps may be used over the vinyl bead in some cases.

 Glazing Tape A two sided adhesive tape placed between the glass rabbet and the glass and/or the glazing bead and glass of some unit types.